 How much does Mounjaro cost without insurance?

-The list price represents the cost at which Eli Lilly sells Mounjaro to pharmacies and retailers.
+The list price represents the cost at which drug manufacturer Eli Lilly sells Mounjaro to wholesalers that in turn distribute the medication to pharmacies.
 It does not represent the actual retail price of the drug or factor in any insurance copays or Mounjaro coupons.
-How much you will pay for Mounjaro depends on your location, insurance coverage, the pharmacy you use, and whether you have been prescribed Mounjaro for type 2 diabetes or for weight loss.
+How much you will pay for Mounjaro depends on several factors, including your location, insurance coverage (if any), pharmacy, and purpose of prescription.
+Insurance companies are more likely to cover Mounjaro when it's prescribed for type 2 diabetes—the drug’s use approved by the US Food and Drug Administration (FDA)—than when it's given off-label for weight loss.
+The price of your prescription can also vary if you have coupons or use the Mounjaro Savings Card offered by Eli Lilly—but more on that in a few.

 Can you get Mounjaro for free?

-While getting Mounjaro for $0 is unlikely, you might get it for as little as $25 for a 1-month supply.
+While getting Mounjaro for $0 is unlikely, you might be able to get it for as little as $25 for a one-month supply, which brings us to…

 Mounjaro coupons and prescription cards

-You may find it more convenient to get a prescription for Mounjaro through an online telehealth service like Ro.
+That said, you may find it more convenient to get a prescription for Mounjaro through an online telehealth service like Ro.
 Online telehealth services connect you with a licensed healthcare professional who can review your medical history and recommend treatment during an online visit, if appropriate.
-If they determine Mounjaro is right for you, you’ll be given a prescription which you can use to get the medication from your local pharmacy.
+If they determine Mounjaro is right for you, you’ll be given a prescription which you can use to get the medication from your preferred pharmacy.

 Does insurance cover Mounjaro?